 The End of Overeating: Taking Control of the Insatiable American Appetite

-An emerging theory of obesity is based upon food palatability and food reward.
+An emerging theory of obesity is based on food palatability and food reward.
 I first posted about this last August in the post Flavor Signaling and The Shangri-La Diet.
-The End of Overeating explores how food scientists are engineering food that override our natural appetite.
-When we get foods that provide an excess stimulus, we become addicted to those foods and over consume them.
+The End of Overeating explores how food scientists are engineering food that overrides our natural appetite.
+When we get foods that provide an excess stimulus, we become addicted to those foods and over-consume them.
 This is good for profits, but not for our health.